-Novel optical material concepts and design methods
+Novel optical material concepts for compact optical devices

 The availability of optical materials with user-defined optical properties that would fulfill perfectly the requirements for applications are highly desired in the photonics industry.
-The lack of such materials limits the realization of optical devices.
-With the progress in nanofabrication technology we are now confronted with the ability to freely engineer artificial nanostructures down to a few nanometers sizes well below the optical wavelength.
+However, the lack of such materials limits the realization of optical devices.
+With the progress in nanofabrication technology, we are now confronted with the ability to freely engineer artificial nanostructures down to a few nanometers sizes well below the optical wavelength.
 Such artificial materials, if designed properly, can exhibit completely new optical properties that are not available by any natural material.
-The best known example is the negative index of refraction.
-By utilizing strong localized fields in dielectric and metallic nanostructures the effective material parameters can be nearly arbitrary altered and in that way new optical materials designed.
+The best-known example is the negative index of refraction.
+By utilizing strongly localized fields in dielectric and metallic nanostructures the effective material parameters can be nearly arbitrarily altered and in that way, new optical materials can be designed.
 The Ultrafast Nanophotonics group designs, fabricates, and investigates such new optical materials based on plasmonic and dielectric nanostructures for the visible and near-infrared wavelength domain.
-In combination with newly developed design methodologies for even the nonlinear optical properties such an approach opens the possibility to obtain new functionalities for optical elements or even allow the realization of astonishing nonlinear optical processes.
+In combination with newly developed design methodologies for even the nonlinear optical properties, such an approach opens the possibility to obtain new functionalities for optical elements or even allow the realization of astonishing nonlinear optical processes.
 Topological phase effects by nanostructured materials have the advantage that nearly arbitrary phase profiles can be obtained for manipulating the propagation of a light field.
-Examples from our group include anomalous beam steering, dual-polarity lenses that are switchable from focusing to defocusing, and high resolution three-dimensional holography.
+Examples include dual-polarity lenses that are switchable from focusing to defocusing and high-resolution holography that can provide new concepts for optical secret sharing applications of single-photon manipulation.